 The project’s results led to the creation of a working prototype in a retail environment capable of identifying and analyzing customer movements within the retail space, real-time inventory status, and dangerous situations caused by the presence of weapons and blunt objects.

-Innovative artificial intelligence system to ensure safety in retail environments.
+An innovative artificial intelligence system designed to ensure safety in retail environments.

-The system is able to automatically recognize dangerous situations, such as the presence of knives or guns, and activate emergency protocols.
-The system is based on artificial vision algorithms that analyze images from cameras installed at strategic points in the store.
-The system is able to distinguish between harmless and potentially dangerous objects and report suspicious situations in real time.
-The system is a valuable ally in preventing and combating crime in retail environments.
+The system is capable of automatically detecting dangerous situations, such as the presence of knives or guns, and triggering emergency protocols.
+The system is based on computer vision algorithms that analyze images from cameras installed at strategic locations throughout the store.
+The system can distinguish between harmless and potentially dangerous objects and report suspicious situations in real time.
+The system is a valuable tool for preventing and combating crime in retail environments.

 European Union financial support: €207,500.00.